Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Blue Dragon.md

     \ Frightful Presence for the next 24 hours."
   "name": "Frightful Presence"
 - "desc": "The dragon exhales lightning in a 90-foot line that is 5 feet wide.
 Each\
-    \ creature in that line must make a DC 19 Dexterity saving throw, taking 66 (dice:\
+    \ creature in that line must make a DC 19 Dexterity saving throw, taking dice:\
-    \ 12d10|avg (12d10)) lightning damage on a failed save, or half as much damage\
+    \ 12d10|avg (12d10) lightning damage on a failed save, or half as much damage\
     \ on a successful one."
   "name": "Lightning Breath (Recharge 5-6)" "legendary_actions":